crystal-lang/crystal/_gitbook/guides/concurrency.md

 ### Communicating data

 Because at this moment there's only a single thread executing your code, accessing and modifying a global variable in different fibers will work just fine.
-However, once multiple threads (paralelism) is introduced in the language, it might break.
+However, once multiple threads (parallelism) is introduced in the language, it might break.
 That's why the recommended mechanism to communicate data is using channels and sending messages between them.
 Internally, a channel implements all the locking mechanisms to avoid data races, but from the outside you use them as communication primitives, so you (the user) don't have to use locks.

 ## Sample code